michaelkeevildown/neo4j-super-node/CLOSENESS_CENTRALITY.md

     (shortest average path to all nodes)
 ```

-When an identifier has high closeness centrality, it can **rapidly propagate fraud patterns** or data quality issues throughout your network.
+When an identifier has high closeness centrality, it can **rapidly propagate data patterns** or quality issues throughout your network.

-## 🎯 Why This Matters for Fraud Detection
+## 🎯 Why This Matters for Data Quality

 ### The Information Spread Problem